ctools/ctools/doc/source/reference_manual/ctobssim.rst

 Synopsis
 --------

-Generate photon events from astrophysical sources and process those photons according to the specified instrument response functions and generate instrumental background events.
+Generate photon events from astrophysical sources and background events from an instrumental background model.

 General parameters
 ------------------